Narotam-Mishra/react-native-learning/ReadMe.txt

 ## Lec 3 - Hello World (5:51)

+# Section 1 - Basics of React Native

 # Let us create our first React Native app.

 # Technically it will be Expo project, creating a new `Expo` project is as simple as running a single line of code using below command :-